 From day #600 onwards; more deaths were observed than births.

 Any attempts at increasing stable population growth – seemed futile.
-Mating events now became disruptive and maternal behaviours grew more unusual.
-Homosexuality and/or even familial incests began proliferating in large attempts.
-Only a few numbers of natural births occurred, but this was greatly offsetted by the rising # of deaths amongst all the violence and fighting.
+Mating events now became disruptive.
+Maternal behaviours grew more unusual.
+Homosexuality began proliferating.
+Only a few numbers of natural births occurred, but this was greatly offsetted by the rising # of deaths from and amongst all the fighting.

 Perhaps the most interesting, were the rise (as well as solitary deaths) of the passive and non-warring mice whom Calhoun called “The Beautiful Ones”.
 These mice were not only exemplary of hoarding and overly protective – of simplistic living patterns.
 Namely ~ eating, “grooming”, and sleeping; on constant repeat.
 But their sexual reproductive instincts / desires – seemed muted.